St Giles House, Wimborne St Giles: Recent history

-During World War I, part of St Giles house was used as a hospital, and in World War II, it was requisitioned and used as a school, the 9th Earl and family moving to an apartment within the house.
+During the First World War, part of St Giles House was used as a hospital, and in the Second World War, it was requisitioned and used as a school, the 9th Earl and family moving to an apartment within the house.
 In 1954 the burden of running the house became too great and the family retreated to the dower house, known as Mainsail Haul.
 This manor house is located near the centre of Wimborne St Giles.
 St Giles was largely unoccupied apart from one wing used as the estate office.
 With the intention of returning St Giles to its original design, in 1973 the 10th Earl demolished the southwest wing and the kitchen wing, as well as the Victorian tower.
 A joinery business was operated from the basement – during the 10th Earl's tenure, the estate woodlands were restored and a million trees were planted.

 However, by 2001 St Giles House was recorded on the Register of Buildings at Risk, indicating its neglect and decay.

 Between 2003 and 2017, a long term interdisciplinary study was undertaken on the fabric of St Giles House and its estate.
 This involved documentary research and investigation, the findings from which has informed the ongoing restoration work.

 Following his inheritance of the estate in 2005, the 12th Earl embarked on an ambitious restoration of the House and park.
 His achievement was recognised in 2015, when St Giles won the Historic Houses Association and Sotheby’s Restoration Award for that year.
 The family have returned to live in St Giles, residing in an apartment in one wing.